 Yep, you can regrow celery that you buy at the store.
+Not the precut stuff, the real thing.
 Buy celery stalks with the root on the bottom cut off.
 Cut the celery about an inch up from the bottom.
-Go ahead and use the celery on top (that’s where all the flavor is!)
+Go ahead and use the celery on top.

 Take that bottom portion and put it in a shallow bowl of warm water.
 Next, leave it in a window or outside and let Mother Nature do the work.